zhicheng233/Multimedia-To-HTML/doc/README.en.md

 - 🌏 Localised language support
 - 📌 Images To HTML

+## TODO
+-📌 Images To HTML support for more formats ⏰
+-📌 Video To HTML⏰
+-📌 Music To HTML⏰ -📌 Music To HTML⏰
+-📌 Custom HTML styles supported⏰
 ## Tweets
-Android's file management is really silly, you can't access the content with the "file:///" protocol no matter how you write it
+Android's file management is really dumb, you can't access the content with the "file:///" protocol no matter how you write it

 ## Open source protocols
 ```text